skolk/fob-all-the-things/README.md

 # Status
-FATT is currently in the process of undergoing a define freeze, Dev kit push, and Software synchronization:

-## Current Asks
-- [ ] Create Hardware version
-- [ ] Define Software Scope and Create version with in bounds
-- [ ] Create Software Package
-- [ ] Produce 'plug and play' package in as MVP (POC has been established at Nom Com).
+There are several groups working on FATT forked projects, with their own hardware and software, feel free to contribute.

 ## Where this project is now:
-FATT is active in X maker spaces running slightly different frameworks and hardware.
+FATT is active in at least 4 maker spaces running slightly different frameworks and hardware.

 ## Where we want to go:
+Beyond the bottle neck that most maker spaces get tripped up at.

 # History
 FATT was conceived when maker spaces realized they were continually re-inventing the wheel to sove the same problem; groups would consistently get to the same point; have the same frustrations, and either crash and burn or move on to a proprietary system.